okta/okta.github.io/_source/_standards/OAuth/index.md

 #### Grant Type Condition

-The grant type condition identifies ????
+The grant type condition identifies how the authorization grant is presented to Okta: via an authorization code, password credentials, refresh token, or client credentials.

 #### People Condition